Cycling Alicante: heat mountains and desert roads

 Tiger Pass – Safari Aitana

-After that, I rode through Tiger Pass, near Safari Aitana.
-The landscape was raw and exposed, scrubland stretching out like a cycling safari.
-The road twisted upwards under a blazing sun, the kind that makes the tarmac shimmer like a mirage.
+After this, I it was time to take on Tiger Pass, near Safari Aitana.
+The landscape here was raw, exposed and bare, with scrubland stretching out like a cycling safari.
+The roads are well-laid though, as they continually twist upwards under a blazing sun; the kind that makes the tarmac shimmer like a mirage.
 It felt wild, different, and slightly surreal — not Europe as most people imagine it.
+Yes, I had taken on enough fluids, and I was not hallucinating!
+It was a route that needed focus, and set myself – rider and Scylon as one, as the cranks turned and the views opened up.
+Before too long, it was done, and it was time for another Alicante cycling challenge.

 Puerto del Collao (890 m)